akshaybabloo/Ruby-on-rails-4-notes/README.md

 Type `rails console` or `rails c` in your terminal.
 By default rails console loads as development environment, you can load into different environment by typing `rails console production`

 Rails console is nothing but an `irb` with Rails application included in it.
-You can check the contents of every model from Rails console. for example open rails console and type in `subject = Subject.new` this will list out which will output your Subject class `#<Subject id: nil, name: nil, position: nil, visible: false, created_at: nil, updated_at: nil>`
+You can check the contents of every model from Rails console.
+For example, open rails console and type in `subject = Subject.new` this will list out which will output your Subject class `#<Subject id: nil, name: nil, position: nil, visible: false, created_at: nil, updated_at: nil>`

 ### 6.4 Creating records